 Verisk Hosts Investor Day in Jersey City, New Jersey Today

-/EIN News/ -- JERSEY CITY, N.J., March 14, 2023 (GLOBE NEWSWIRE) -- Verisk (Nasdaq: VRSK), a leading global data analytics and technology provider, is hosting an Investor Day today in Jersey City, NJ.
-At the half-day event, Verisk President and CEO Lee Shavel, Verisk CFO Elizabeth Mann and members of Verisk’s senior leadership team will highlight Verisk’s growth opportunities and strategies, including how the company is connecting what matters for clients, partners and the global insurance industry.
+JERSEY CITY, N.J., March 14, 2023 (GLOBE NEWSWIRE) -- Verisk VRSK, a leading global data analytics and technology provider, is hosting an Investor Day today in Jersey City, NJ.
+At the half-day event, Verisk President and CEO Lee Shavel, Verisk CFO Elizabeth Mann and members of Verisk's senior leadership team will highlight Verisk's growth opportunities and strategies, including how the company is connecting what matters for clients, partners and the global insurance industry.

 The Verisk leadership team will also introduce its 2025 financial targets which include: